• Skip to primary navigation

 Equipment

 Equipment can have a big impact on how a recipe turns out.
 If using a pressure cooker to cook Mutton Korma, use a heavy one.
-Else you can use a Deg with a heavy bottom.
+Otherwise, you can use a Deg with a heavy bottom.

 Top tip